learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## Objectives

-You will be able to:
+In this lab you will:

-- Build a simple linear max-margin classifier from scratch
+- Build a simple linear max margin classifier from scratch
-- Build a simple soft-margin classifier from scratch
+- Build a simple soft margin classifier from scratch

-## The Data
+## The data

 Support Vector Machines can be used on for any $n$-dimensional feature space.
 However, for this lab, you'll focus on a more limited 2-dimensional feature space so that you can easily visualize the results.

-sci-kit learn has an excellent data set generator.
-One of them is `make_blobs`.
-Below, you can find the code to create two blobs using the `make_blobs` function.
+Scikit-learn has an excellent dataset generator.
+One of them is `make_blobs()`.
+Below, you can find the code to create two blobs using the `make_blobs()` function.
 Afterwards, you'll use this data to build your own SVM from scratch!

 ```python